epfl-herus/demod/docs/source/quickstart/quickstart.rst

 :doc:`simulators API documentation <../api/simulators_api>`.

-After the simulation is run, you can :ref:`use a logger <using_a_logger>` to check what was simulated .
+After the simulation is completed, you can :ref:`use a logger <using_a_logger>` to retrieve the outputs.

 .. _withoutpython: